 Concerning OpenNebula, capacity leasing was initially supported by means of Haizea, opensource virtual machine-based lease management architecture.
 Haizea is a piece of software that, in combination with the OpenNebula virtual infrastructure manager, can be used to manage a Xen, KVM, or VMWare cluster, allowing you to deploy different types of leases that are instantiated as virtual machines (VMs).
 However, the latest release of Haiza was in 2009 and for OpenNebula 1.4.
 It does not seem that such capacity leasing exists in modern versions of OpenNebula.

-Without capacity leasing mechanisms available at the CMP, there exists the chance that once transferred the disk to the destination site the VM cannot be started because there are no available resources (in terms of memory or CPUs).
+Without capacity leasing mechanisms available at the CMP, there exists a chance that once the disk has been transferred to the destination site the VM cannot be started because there are no available resources (in terms of memory or CPUs).
 This could be mitigated by deploying at the destination site a transient VM with the very same resource requirements, to be executed during the transfer.
 Once the migrated VM has to be powered up at the destination site, you just terminate the transient VM to be able to accommodate the migrated VM.
-Note, however, that by no means this represents a guarantee that the required resources be available when the VM is deployed.
+Note, however, that by no means this represents a guarantee that the required resources will be available when the VM is deployed.

 VM disk transfer

 Concerning the VM disk transfer, different approaches may be used in order to perform the disk transfer between sites.
-The proposed solution uses HTTP protocol as it is a simple and fast way to setup a temporary server but other protocols can be used.
+The proposed solution uses the HTTP protocol as it is a simple and fast way to setup a temporary server but other protocols can be used.
 GridFTP would be the most high-performance approach to such data transfer.
 In particular, GridFTP is a high-performance, secure, reliable data transfer protocol optimized for high-bandwidth wide-area networks.
 The GridFTP protocol is based on FTP, the highly-popular Internet file transfer protocol.
 It comprises a set of protocol features and extensions defined already in IETF RFCs and it includes a few additional features to meet requirements from current data grid projects.

 Interfaces and Error Management